↑

 Healthy Mushroom Recipe

-This is the first in a series of simple side dishes with minimal ingredients and little prep.
-This healthy mushroom recipe with garlic and thyme takes about 30 minutes, most of which is hands-off cooking time.
+A simple side dish with minimal ingredients and little prep?
+Yes, please!
+This healthy mushroom recipe with garlic and thyme takes approximately 30 minutes, with most of the time spent on hands-off cooking.

 Whether you’re searching for side dishes for holiday meals or quick weeknight recipes, we all need an arsenal of easy side dishes.
 One of my favorite things about this recipe is that once the mushrooms are in the oven, you have time to assemble the rest of your meal!

 Mushrooms are hearty and meaty.
 Roasting them at a high temperature intensifies their rich, savory flavor.
-I added thyme and garlic to mushrooms, but the beauty of this recipe is that you can leave that out or swap it out with your favorite herbs and spices.
+I added thyme and garlic to the mushrooms, but the beauty of this recipe is that you can leave them out or swap them with your favorite herbs and spices.

-Healthy means something different things to everyone.
+Healthy means something different to everyone.
 To me, it means using ingredients that I can pronounce and eating foods in their whole form.
 What does that mean?
 Rice is rice, a mushroom is a mushroom, and butter is butter.
-I limit food in packages with long lists of mystery ingredients.
-Additionally, I also limit sugar because when I consume too much, I’m puffy, I gain weight, and my back hurts more, which is inflammation.
-My husband is pre-diabetic, so limiting sugar is just what’s best for us.
+I limit my consumption of food that comes in packages with a long list of mystery ingredients.
+Additionally, we also limit sugar because my husband is pre-diabetic.

 Don’t let the simplicity of this recipe fool you.
 Mushrooms are full of fiber, potassium, and antioxidants.
 Grass-fed butter contains healthy omega-3s and vitamins A, D, E, and K2.
 You might be surprised to learn that fresh herbs are nutritional powerhouses.
 Thyme is antimicrobial, anti-inflammatory, and a great source of vitamins A, C, and copper.
-So, not only is this a delicious side dish, but it’s one you can feel good about serving your family!
+This is a side dish you can feel good about serving your family!

 For this healthy mushroom recipe, you only need mushrooms, butter, olive oil, and salt.
 Thyme, garlic, and pepper are optional but recommended.

 • Mushrooms.
-Today, I used white button mushrooms, but any mushrooms work for this recipe, although the cooking time may vary by a few minutes more or less.
+Today, I used white button mushrooms, but any mushroom works for this recipe, although the cooking time may vary by a few minutes.

 • Butter.
-High-quality, salted butter adds a buttery flavor that works well with mushrooms and helps with browning.
+High-quality, salted butter adds a rich, buttery flavor that complements mushrooms well and aids in browning.

 • Thyme.
 Because thyme and mushrooms go together like peanut butter and jelly!
-I add a little dry thyme to the butter mixture and garnish with fresh thyme, which doesn’t go to waste.
-We pick off the little leaves and eat them with the mushrooms.
+I add a little dry thyme to the butter mixture and garnish with fresh thyme because it’s so darn pretty, and mushrooms aren’t the most aesthetically pleasing dish.

 How to Make